Mon amour (Slimane song): Critical reception

 Reception to "'Mon amour" has been mixed.
 In a Wiwibloggs review containing several reviews from several critics, the song was rated 7.17 out of 10 points, ranking 13th out of the 37 songs competing in the Eurovision Song Contest 2024 on the site's annual ranking.
 Vultures Jon O'Brien ranked the song 26th overall, describing it as a "chanson so quintessentially French it might as well be performed by a beret-wearing bicyclist holding a baguette".
 ESC Beat's Doron Lahav ranked the song 33rd overall, writing that he thought that the song was "too predictable...
-It is a decent ballad that does not being anything new to the table."
+It is a decent ballad that does not bring anything new to the table."
 Erin Adam of The Scotsman rated the song 8 out of 10 points, proclaiming the song to be "a sleeping giant".
 National Public Radio's (NPR) Glen Weldon included it in his list of 10 overall favourites to win the contest, deeming the song to be a "straight-down-the-middle ballad with a searching, plaintive, torch-song quality that's more quintessentially French than a beret slathered with Camembert and stuffed in a baguette".